-- encoding (str) Override auto-detection of which encoding the subprocess is using for its stdout/stderr streams (which defaults to the return value of default_encoding). - env (dict) By default, subprocesses receive a copy of Invoke's own environment (i.e. os.environ).
+- encoding (str) Override auto-detection of which encoding the subprocess is using for its stdout/stderr streams (which defaults to the return value of default encoding). - err_stream Same as out_stream, except for standard error, and defaulting to sys.stderr. - env (dict) By default, subprocesses receive a copy of Invoke's own environment (i.e. os.environ).
 Supply a dict here to update that child environment.